JasonMcGee0715/storytime/storytime_docs/characterContext.md

 - Learning to navigate Chaos Effect in modern world
 - Unique position as both researcher and practitioner
 - Inherited sensitivity to magical energy patterns
+- Strong bloodline potential from ancient magical ancestors
+- Natural affinity for using physical catalysts
+- Exceptional ability to manage power feedback
+- Instinctive understanding of magical energy distribution

 #### Character Arc
 1. The Academic: Views magic through historical lens